Onyx-org/skeleton/assets/readme.md

 The backend handles the manifest with the following classes:

-- [WebpackManifest](../src/Webpack/WebpackManifest.php) : `webpack_manifest` service provides an object representing the loaded manifest
+- [WebpackManifest](../src/Webpack/WebpackManifest.php) : `webpack.manifest` service provides an object representing the loaded manifest
 - [TwigWebpackExtension](../src/Twig/TwigWebpackExtension.php) : Provides variables and functions so the views can exploit the manifest:
     + **webpackAssets(include, exclude)**<br>Twig function to select assets with a glob selector
     + **webpackAsset(name)**<br>Twig function to select assets by their chunk name